xtivia/speedray-cli/docs/documentation/stories/moving-into-the-cli.md

 - clean your folder from temporary files and ignored files using `git clean -fdx`.
 - rename your project folder to `old-awesome-app`.

-Now make a new project on the same parent folder as `old-awesome-app` using Angular CLI.
+Now make a new project on the same parent folder as `old-awesome-app` using Speedray CLI.
-- Verify you have the [Angular CLI prerequisites](https://github.com/angular/angular-cli#prerequisites).
+- Verify you have the [Speedray CLI prerequisites](https://github.com/angular/angular-cli#prerequisites).
 - Install the CLI globally: `npm install -g @speedray/cli`.
 - Make a new app: `ng new awesome-app`.
 - Move into the folder: `cd awesome-app`.